Our returning President

 Lisa Leroux

 I am extremely happy to be returning to the role of President of the Eastern Ontario Drama League!
-Val Bogan and I are simply changing seats!
-She is now assuming the role of Past President — the seat that I have been occupying for the past three years!
+With Val Bogan stepping away from the position of Past President, I welcome back the expertise of Brenda Worsnop, a valued and exceptional Past President!

 For those of you who may not know me, I am a retired high school French and Drama teacher from Brockville and have been involved with EODL since 2014 when I became a “Member at Large” on the EODL Board.
 I was Festival Liaison from 2015-2017 and Vice-President from 2016-2017 before assuming the role of President from 2017-2020.